shauryapuri97/betsignal/README.md

 4. Add Filtering in blotters that fetch data using params.
 5. Use a graphing library such as React Flow / Highcharts to be able to show account / order info to users in a more intuitive way.
 6. Add responsiveness to the blotter.
+7. Add a festure for thenuser to be able to update a currency.